 3. Registered Nurses

-The single largest health care occupation, registered nurses performs a vast array of duties in domains such as patient care, record keeping, triage, health counseling, performing tests, and operating medical equipment.
+Registered nurses performs a vast array of duties in domains such as patient care, record keeping, triage, health counseling, performing tests, and operating medical equipment.
 Those with an advanced degree in the field, such as a master's, may have direct patient care and diagnostic responsibilities.
 However, those with associate degrees or bachelor's degrees can also qualify for registered nurse positions.
 The median annual salary for a registered nurse as of May 2013 was $68,910.

 4. Radiologic Technologists